 The supportive CDC staff assists students and alumni with career and professional development activities and individual career counseling at all campus locations.
 Students have access to career assessments and information about degree programs and career fields.
-The CDC provides resources including books, reference materials, periodicals, pamphlets and electronic resources to help students research careers, majors and transfer options.
+The CDC provides resources to help students research careers, majors and transfer options.
 Many of these resources are available on the Career Development website.

 Handshake - Job Listings

-Through Handshake, the CDC also provides job/internship opportunities, career assessments, online mock interview options and career-related information.
-Job listings come from private employers and local, state and federal government agencies.
+Through Handshake, the CDC also provides job/internship opportunities, social networking, online mock interview options and career-related information.
+Job listings come from private employers, non-profits and local, state and federal government agencies.

-Seminole State partners with the business community to offer cooperative (co-op) education and internship opportunities that are designed to integrate formal academic study with practical work experience.
+Seminole State partners with the business community to offer cooperative (co-op) education and internship program (CEIP) opportunities that are designed to integrate formal academic study with practical work experience.

-Through co-op/internship experiences, students earn credit(s) toward their degrees or certificates while working full- or part-time in positions related to their academic and career goals.
-Co-op/intern students are assigned to Seminole State faculty members who help them define goals and develop learning contracts.
+Through CEIP experiences, students can earn credit(s) toward their degrees or certificates while working full- or part-time in positions related to their academic and career goals.
+CEIP students are assigned to Seminole State faculty members who help them define goals, develop learning contracts and evaluate outcomes.

 Employability Skills Training and Employer Recruiting/Networking Activities